graphics-research-group/MRI-Colorization-Cross-Modal-Fusion-Learning/README.md

 *Figure 1: MRI colorization results on three scales of resolution..*

 ![Figure 2](./results/Comparisons.png)
-*Quantitative comparison of MRI colorization with different methods.*
+*Figure 2: Quantitative comparison of MRI colorization with different methods.*

 ### Tables
 Below are some key tables from the paper: